-Our musical accompaniment is provided by an organist and sometimes assisted by talented members of our church who play violin, flute, or some other instrument that fits well with our style and approach to worship.
-Our choir also provides a great deal of help to our worship and they typically provide a choral introit and an anthem.
-Our congregational singing is also central to our worship and here too our style might be considered classical or traditional.
-We sing hymns from the Trinity Hymnal and we sing them with a good deal of enthusiasm and delight—they are the songs of our faith and we love them.
+Our musical accompaniment is provided by an organist.
+Our congregational singing is central to our worship and here too our style might be considered classical or traditional.
+We sing Psalms and hymns from the Trinity Psalter-Hymnal and we sing them with a good deal of enthusiasm and delight—they are the songs of our faith and we love them.

 Our order of worship, in the morning service, is best described by encouraging you to take a look at one of our Sunday Bulletins also posted on this web site.
-It is fairly simple and straight forward including Bible reading and Bible preaching, hymn singing, prayer, confessions of Faith, the Lord's Supper on the first Sunday of the month and baptism as required, and a few other items that we believe also have biblical warrant for inclusion in worship.
-Our evening services are very simple including hymn singing (chosen by the congregation), prayer, and the preaching of God’s Word.
+It is fairly simple and straight forward including Bible reading and Bible preaching, psalm and hymn singing, prayer, confessions of Faith, the Lord's Supper on every Sunday and baptism as required, and a few other items that we believe also have biblical warrant for inclusion in worship.
+Our evening services are very simple including psalm and hymn singing, prayer, and the preaching of God’s Word.

 Our preaching is typically a study of a particular book of the Bible by a verse-by-verse exposition, following what we see in Nehemiah 8:8, that is, the Word of God is read and then explained.
-At the time of the writing of this little explanation of our worship our morning sermons are from the Psalms and our evening sermons are from The Gospel of Luke.
 Because we believe that the ordinary preaching of God’s Word is the primary means of the conversion of the lost and the discipling of the saved we place a high value on preaching and are committed to both Sunday morning and evening services of worship.

 Our focus in worship is God.
 While there are many things we care about and many distinctions we love, we most of all understand worship to be a meeting of God with His people the church.
 It is a dialogue where God speaks to us in the reading of Scripture and the Preaching of Scripture and where we speak to God in hymns, prayers, and confessions.
 Our delight and desire is to praise and honor God, and our prayer is that our worship will be pleasing to Him because of Christ’s blood, and a blessing to us as the Holy Spirit makes use of His means to accomplish His declared end of transforming us into the image of Christ.